Link to Blog Days of Auguste

 "Charlotte or Chopin?
 An Examination of the Primary Sources Behind Unknown Compositions Published by the Baroness Charlotte Nathaniel de Rothschild Which Were Later Published as Posthumous Works of Fryderyk Chopin", Women in French Studies (Conference Proceedings: Select Essays from Women in French International Conference) 2012: 143-157.

-Franchomme, Auguste (Louise Dubin, ed.), Selected Works for Cello and Piano.
+Franchomme, Auguste (Louise Dubin, ed. and author of Introduction), Selected Works for Cello and Piano.
 New York: Dover Publications, 2017.

 "Auguste Franchomme: A study of the virtuoso, pedagogue, and composer, with a focus on his contributions to violoncello repertoire and technique."
 D. M. dissertation, Indiana University Bloomington, 12/2011. http://www.worldcat.org/title/auguste-franchomme-a-study-of-the-virtuoso-pedagogue-and-composer-with-a-focus-on-his-contributions-to-violoncello-repertoire-and-technique/oclc/805728428&referer=brief_results